 Traditional porch leading into the entrance hall way with plenty of space to store coats and boots when you're not out and about exploring.
-Off the hallway is the cosy sitting room with beamed ceiling, comfortable seating, wood burning stove, TV with DVD & CD player.
+Off the hallway is the cosy sitting room (refurbished January 2018) with beamed ceiling, comfortable seating, wood burning stove, TV with DVD & CD player and Alexa.
 The perfect place to curl up with a good book.

 Opposite the sitting room is the well-appointed kitchen with electric oven and hob, microwave, dishwasher and washing machine, there's also a traditional back larder with large fridge/freezer and tumble dryer.

 Upstairs there are three cosy bedrooms and the house bathroom.

 Bedroom 1 - king size sleigh bed with en suite shower room.

 Bedroom 2 - king size bed (or twin 2'6"single beds).